Daily Bible Reading “God’s Timing is Perfect” (Ecclesiastes 3:11)

 I wanted to share with you about one of the trials of my life.
 I started praying for a Christian husband when I was a teenager, even though I was much too young to get married.
 I actually dated my husband for the first time when I was sixteen and he was twenty.
 I was too young and immature so we just had one date and that was it.

 About two years later he called me and we started dating and six months later we got married.
 Things have not always been easy.
-With our love for each other, our faith in God and our determination to stay together we have now been married for over forty years.
+With our love for each other, our faith in God and our determination to stay together we have now been married for over fifty years.

 We were only been married for a few months when we decided we wanted to have children, but that was not God’s plan for us at the time.